kshannoninnes/nanobin/README.md

 ## Security

 - All paste content is encrypted client-side using AES-GCM before being sent to the server
-- Each paste has a unique encryption key stored in the URL fragment (after the `#`), which is never sent to the server
+- Each paste stores an encryption key in the URL fragment (after the `#`), which is never sent to the server
 - The server only stores encrypted blobs and has no way to decrypt it